lyteword/chspurgeon-tod/volume-7/psalm-131.md

 **Verse 2.** (*first clause* ). *If I have not restrained*, or quieted, and compelled to silence, *my soul.* It is a Hebrew phrase of asseveration and of swearing: as if he would say, I have thoroughly imposed silence on my soul, that it should be tranquil, and should bear patiently the divinely imposed cross.
 Just as in the following Psalm we hear a like form of asseveration: "If I will come into the tabernacle of my house", meaning "I will not come", etc.— *Solomon Gesner.*

 **Verse 2.** *I have behaved and quieted myself, as a child that is weaned.* Weaned from what?
 Self sufficiency, self will, self seeking.
-From creatures and the things of the world—not; indeed, as to their use, but as to any dependence upon them for his happiness and portion...Yet this experience is no easy attainment.
+From creatures and the things of the world—not; indeed, as to their use, but as to any dependence upon them for his happiness and portion...
+Yet this experience is no easy attainment.
 The very form of expression—"I have behaved and *quieted* myself", reminds us of some risings which were with difficulty subdued.
 There is a difference here between Christ and Christians.
 In him the exercise of grace encountered no adverse principles; but in them it meets with constant opposition.
 The flesh lusteth against the spirit, and when we would do good evil is present with us; hence the warfare within.
 So it is with "the child that is weaned."
 The task to the mother is trying and troublesome.
 The infant cries, and seems to sob out his heart.
 He thinks it very hard in her, and knows not what she means by her seeming cruelty, and the mother's fondness renders all her firmness necessary to keep her at the process; and sometimes she also weeps at the importunity of his dear looks, and big tears, and stretched out hands.
 But it must be done, and therefore, though she pities, she perseveres; and after a while he is soothed and satisfied, forgets the breast, and no longer feels even a hankering after his former pleasure.
 But how is the weaning of the child accomplished?
 By embittering the member to his lips; by the removal of the object in the absence and concealment of the mother; by the substitution of other food; by the influence of time.
 So it is with us.
 We love the world, and it deceives us.
 We depend on creatures, and they fail us, and pierce us through with many sorrows.
 We enter forbidden paths, and follow after our lovers; and our way is hedged up with thorns; and we then say, "Return unto thy rest, O my soul; and now, Lord, what wait I for?
 My hope is in thee."
 The enjoyment of a greater good subdues the relish of a less.
 What are the indulgences of sin, or the dissipations of the world to one who is abundantly satisfied with the goodness of God's house, and is made to drink of the river of his pleasures?— *William Jay* (1769-1853), *in "Evening Exercises for the Closet."*

 **Verse 2.** *As a child that is weaned of his mother.* Though the weaned child has not what it would have, or what it naturally most desireth, the milk of the breast—yet it is contented with what the mother giveth—it rests upon her love and provision.
 So are we to be content with what providence alloweth us: Heb 13:5, "Let your conversation be without covetousness, and be content with such things as ye have"; and Php 4:11, "I have learned, in whatsoever state I am, therewith to be content."
 Whatever pleaseth our heavenly Father should please us.
 The child that is put from the breast to a harder diet is yet contented at last.
 The child doth not prescribe what it will eat, drink, or put on.
 Children are in no care for enlarging possessions, heaping up riches, aspiring after dignities and honours; but meekly take what is provided for them.
 The child, when it has lost the food which nature provideth for it, is not solicitous, but wholly refers itself to the mother, hangeth upon the mother.
 So for everything whatsoever should we depend upon God, refer ourselves to God, and expect all things from him: Ps 62:5, "My soul, wait thou only upon God; for my expectation is from him."
 With such a simplicity of submission should we rest and depend upon God.
 Let us take heed of being over wise and provident for ourselves, but let us trust our Father which is in heaven, and refer ourselves to his wise and holy government.— *Thomas Manton.*